 This discussion and analysis is intended to serve as an introduction to the JPA's basic financial statements.
-The JPA's basic financial statements are comprised of the following:

-The basic financial statements include government-wide financial statements and fund financial statements.
-The two sets of statements are tied together by Reconciliations showing why they differ.
+The JPA's basic financial statements are comprise of three components: (1) Government-wide financial statements, (2) Fund financial statements, and (3) Notes to the financial statements.
+The two sets of statements are tied together by reconciliation's showing the reasons and items that differ.